Do I Need Renogy?

 • "Everyone in the van community uses it": Renogy sponsors a lot of influencers.
 Popularity doesn't equal value.

 • "I want something reliable": If reliability is your top priority, save up for Victron.
-Renogy's reliability is only marginally better than budget brands.
+The biggest reliability jump is between mid-tier and premium, not between budget and mid-tier.

 Build Quality Reality